Researchers train AI to identify people from their footsteps

 “[With our approach], individuals are only required to walk through the active region of the sensor,” they wrote.
 “Human identification systems have significant applications in various areas.”

 The system consists of three layers: things (sensors paired with low-end processors, and embedded processors paired with transceivers); fog (embedded processors and transceivers); and cloud (a server).
-The things layer, which in this implementation consists of a Raspberry Pi Zero, a geophone (a ground motion transducer that converts ground movement into voltage), and long-range transceiver module, automatically extracts the portion of the seismic signal that represents a footfall and compresses it before sending it over ZigBee to the fog layer.
-The fog layer — a Rapsberry Pi 3 model B — receives the football signal, decompresses it, extracts important features from it, and classifies the signal before passing it onto the cloud over Ethernet or Wi-Fi.
+The things layer, which in this implementation consists of a Raspberry Pi Zero, a geophone (a ground motion transducer that converts ground movement into voltage), and a long-range transceiver module, automatically extracts the portion of the seismic signal that represents a footfall and compresses it before sending it over ZigBee to the fog layer.
+The fog layer — a Raspberry Pi 3 model B — receives the football signal, decompresses it, extracts important features from it, and classifies the signal before passing it onto the cloud over Ethernet or Wi-Fi.
 Lastly, the cloud performs inference.

 To train machine learning models capable of distinguishing between steps (and by extension, people), the researchers collected both the time and frequency of footfalls in addition to their length and cadence (the gap between two consecutive footsteps).
 Over the period of a month, they used a geophone to collect roughly 46,000 footfall events from eight barefooted test participants — the largest dataset of its kind, the team claims.